LukasWoodtli/WebPage/pelican/content/statements_and_expressions.rst

     - subroutine parameters are evaluated once
     - statement parameters can be evaluated multiple times (e.g. condition in while loop)
         - call-by-name (lazy evaluation)
+- can't be nested with each others or with expressions

 Declaration
 ===========